Template Mocks - Version 1.0 (deprecated)¶

 hello you

-JSON Path Helper
+JSON Path Helper¶

 {{jsonPath <value> path='<path>' pretty=<true/false>}} - Evaluates JSONPath expression.
 JSONPath is a query language for JSON, similar to XPath for XML.
-This helper allows extracting data from a JSON request body.
-See more about JSONPath.

-Parameter Description Default value
+| Parameter | Description | Default value |

-path Valid JSONPath expression Tester.
-If path is incorrect empty string will be returned. none
+| path | Valid JSONPath expression Tester.
+If path is incorrect empty string will be returned. | none |

-pretty Specifies if output should be formatted false
+| pretty | Specifies if output should be formatted | false |

 Example